A menu into this page is:

 In exploring the Rule of 72 (in this table), it became clear it is only a simple rough approximation.
 Speaking only of doubling, the worst accuracy with 72 is if 5 or less years.
 The most accurate case for Rule 72 doubling is for 9 years.
 But a Rule of 70 works better for doubling long term, 20 years or more.
 Still, as an approximation, 72 seems generally close enough.
 That error is 3.26% at 5 years, 0.31% at 10 years, and -2.04% at 20 years.

 I suggest that in specific situations, the first or second Gain calculator above will be more useful and versatile and certainly more precise than the Rule of 72.
-For example, in that 1st calculator above, New = 2, Old = 1 over 6 years is 2.0x Value, 100% gain at 12.246205% Annualized Return, but that Rule is 73.48.
+For example, in that 1st calculator above, New = 2, Old = 1 over 6 years is 2.0x Value of course, but at 12.246205% Annualized Return, and that Rule is 73.48.
 The calculated percentage rate numbers are about the gain ratio, independent of the actual amount of money.

 Compounding is certainly a real big deal in investments, making many long term years be the most profitable part.
 Only a year or two is not so dramatic, but compounding is exponential with time, becoming huge over many years.
 Long term can be exceptionably good.
 The S&P 500 (gain and reinvested dividends) has averaged an annual return around 12%.
 The future is not known, but it sure seems a good bet if you consider "long term").
 Two facts though, worse times have happened several times over the years before, and it always recovers and continues.
 The S&P 500 was down 25% at $3585.62 on Oct 3 2022, but 40 years ago it started with only about $122, which is an increase of about 30x so far, not even counting the dividends.